Mac Pro: Design

 The 2019 Mac Pro returns to a tower form factor and features a prominent lattice pattern on its front and rear.
 The lattice design was purportedly originally developed by Jony Ive for the Power Mac G4 Cube in 2000.
 It comes bundled with a new Magic Keyboard with black keys in a silver chassis, and a black Magic Mouse 2 or Magic Trackpad 2 with a silver underside.

 Reception

 Initial reviews were generally positive.
 The only pre-release review models of the Mac Pro and Pro Display XDR were provided to YouTube tech vloggers Justine Ezarik, Marques Brownlee, and Jonathan Morrison, rather than reviewers from traditional news outlets.

 iFixit gave it a repairability score of 9/10, noting that every part of the machine is user-replaceable.
 The SSD can also be replaced via Apple official parts, but require an Apple Configurator restore to re-pair it with the T2 chip.

 Specifications

-Future Apple silicon model
+Apple silicon (2023)

-At an Apple media event on March 8, 2022, senior vice president of hardware engineering John Ternus stated that an Apple silicon Mac Pro is being developed that will complete the line-up of Apple silicon Macs.
+On June 5, 2023, Apple announced a Mac Pro based on the Apple M2 Ultra chip, the first model with an Apple silicon chip.
+Externally, the M2 Ultra Mac Pro uses the same chassis as the 2019 Intel model.
+Internally, it features a redesigned Apple silicon logic board that includes six internal PCIe 4.0 slots for expansion.
+It does not support discrete GPUs over PCIe.
+The internal SSD is upgradeable, but the GPU and memory are not.
+According to Bloomberg's Mark Gurman, Apple developed a chip for the Mac Pro combining two M2 Ultra chips into one package but cancelled it because of cost and manufacturing concerns.

+Reception

+The Verge's review of the Mac Pro praised its performance, saying it "vastly outperforms Intel models from 2019," but criticized the inability to upgrade memory and the lack of support for graphics cards.
+It also criticized the Mac Pro's $3,000 (+75%) price premium over a similarly configured Mac Studio with the same performance, with the Mac Pro's only advantage being the addition of PCIe slots and better cooling.

+YouTuber Marques Brownlee found the Mac Pro and Mac Studio performed almost identically in testing despite the Mac Pro's much larger cooling system in his video "Why Does the M2 Mac Pro Exist?".